lhcb/scheduling-event-model/FrameworkDesignConsiderations.md

 The framework will have to work efficiently on many/multi core systems.
 Presumably, this will imply some level of concurrency.
-As a result, scheduling operations to be performed on the data will become more dynamic, and much more complex then our current serial case, where `Algorithm`s are statically scheduled, and the only dynamic aspects are the early abort of certain branches of the graph of `Algorithm`s, and the skipping of `Algorithm`s that have already executed for the current event.
+As a result, scheduling operations to be performed on the data will become more dynamic, and much more complex than our current serial case, where `Algorithm`s are statically scheduled, and the only dynamic aspects are the early abort of certain branches of the graph of `Algorithm`s, and the skipping of `Algorithm`s that have already executed for the current event.